-This report was produced by Total Compensation Systems, Inc. for College of Marin to determine the liabilities associated with its current retiree health program as of a June 30, 2020 measurement date and to provide the necessary information to determine accounting entries for the fiscal year ending June 30, 2021.
+This report was produced by Total Compensation Systems, Inc. for Marin Community College District to determine the liabilities associated with its current retiree health program as of a June 30, 2021 measurement date and to provide the necessary information to determine accounting entries for the fiscal year ending June 30, 2022.
 This report may not be suitable for other purposes such as determining employer contributions or assessing the potential impact of changes in plan design.